-your doctor's approval for the safety of yourself and others.
+independence.
+But this approval is for the safety of yourself and others.

-department and ask about the rules for people who have had a stroke.
+department about the rules for people who have had a stroke.
 You may

 need to take classes, be tested again, and have changes made to your car.
 Some